Kevin Downard: Honours and other service

 Downard has been internationally recognised for his research having received awards from both American (ASMS 1999) and British (2016) mass spectrometry societies.
 He has received four international fellowships from the Australian Academy of Science and the Japan Society for the Promotion of Science.
-He convened and chaired the second Sir Mark Oliphant Conference on Proteomics in 2003 and the largest biennial Australian mass spectrometry conference in 2009.
+He convened and chaired the second Sir Mark Oliphant Conference on Proteomics in 2003 and the largest biennial Australian mass spectrometry conference in 2009 after serving on the Executive MS Committee for 7 years.
 He has been active in promoting the importance of research in his field and the history of mass spectrometry and its pioneers for which he received the Moran award from the Australian Academy of Science in 2006.
 His activities have been highlighted in scientific journals in the analytical sciences, scientific web resources, and in the media including interviews with the Australian Broadcasting Corporation (ABC Australia).
 He has served on a range of national science, expert panel and professional society committees.
 He held the role of Biotechnology Program Director for almost a decade and was a founding executive member and advisor to the Sydney Emerging Infectious Disease and Biosecurity Institute.
 He has collaborated with a range of industry partners in the biotechnology and analytical science sector.